United Express: History

-All Continental Express and Continental Connection service officially merged into United Express in late 2011 including that of Cape Air which was operating as Continental Connection on behalf of Continental Micronesia in Guam.
+All Continental Express and Continental Connection service officially merged into United Express in late 2010 including that of Cape Air which was operating as Continental Connection on behalf of Continental Micronesia in Guam.
 Silver Airways was also a Continental Connection carrier that converted to United Express using turbo prop aircraft.
 Silver operated throughout Florida as well as routes from Washington Dulles Airport however their affiliation as United Express ended in 2013.

 On April 1, 2012, Pinnacle Airlines Corp. filed for bankruptcy and announced it would draw down its Colgan Air operation.
 In May, United reached a deal with Republic Airways Holdings for its subsidiary Republic Airways to fly the Q400 in Colgan's place.
 The eight-year capacity purchase agreement included all 28 aircraft previously operated by Colgan as well as four currently flown by Republic for Frontier Airlines.

-In August 2015, United announced the start of a new subsidiary, United Ground Express, to provide ground operation service in select airports within its domestic network.
+In August 2015, United announced the start of a new subsidiary, United Ground Express (UGS), to provide ground operation service in select airports within its domestic network.
+UGS has grown to serve 60 United line stations and three hubs.

-By September 2016, Republic Airways Q400s were phased out of service, replacing them with 50 more Embraer 175s.
+By September 2016, Republic Airways’ Q400s were phased out of service, replacing them with 50 more Embraer 175s.

 On February 27, 2017, United Airlines announced the return of their partnership with Air Wisconsin as a United Express carrier.
-They would be flying a fleet of 65 Bombardier CRJ200 beginning second-half 2017.
+They would be flying a fleet of 65 Bombardier CRJ200s beginning second-half 2017.

-In September 2017, the Q300 was phased out and in January 2018, the Q200 was phased out.
+In September 2017, the Q300 was phased out, and in January 2018, the Q200 was phased out.
 These were the final prop aircraft in the United Express system within the United States.

 On April 16, 2018, United Airlines announced the end of its partnership with Cape Air.
 Services ended on May 31, 2018, which marked the end of United Express operations in Guam, along with the retirement of the last turboprop aircraft in the United Express fleet.

 In March 2020, during the COVID-19 pandemic, Trans States Airlines announced that it would be ceasing operations on April 1, 2020, ending its operations as United Express.

 On July 30, 2020, it was announced that United Airlines had decided to end its contract with ExpressJet and transferred these operations to CommuteAir.
-ExpressJet continued its operations until September 30, 2020 and CommuteAir became the sole operator of the United Express Embraer ERJ145 fleet.
+ExpressJet continued its operations until September 30, 2020, and CommuteAir became the sole operator of the United Express Embraer ERJ 145 fleet.

-As of 2022, six airlines remain as United Express feeder carriers: Air Wisconsin, CommuteAir, GoJet, Mesa Airlines, Republic Airways, and SkyWest Airlines.
-Most of these carriers now have routes spanning the entire United States with regional jets.
-SkyWest serves a number of small cities that are subsidized by the federally funded Essential Air Service program as well as other local and state governments.

-Destinations

-Bus service

-United Express bus service connects Beaumont/Port Arthur to George Bush Intercontinental Airport (IAH).
-This service began after Colgan Air-operated Saab 340 turboprop flights ended on July 1, 2012, and this bus service continues at present with several trips a day.